Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 Monitoring your sleep quality and brain health can provide valuable insights into what works best for you.

-One way to do this is by using sleep trackers, which are that measure various aspects of your sleep, such as duration, stages, and interruptions.
+One way to do this is by using sleep trackers, which are tools that measure various aspects of your sleep, such as duration, stages, and interruptions.

 These devices can help you identify patterns in your sleep habits, allowing you to make adjustments to optimise your rest.